nmeri17/suphle-docs/src/docs/v1/console/index.md

 }
 ```

-This is the recommended way to inject things within module-based tests, but occassionally, this isn't convenient so we get away with doing it within the test.
-However, the limit is with the commands themselves.
+This is the recommended way to inject things within module-based tests.
+Notice the use of `replaceConstructorArguments` over other doubling variants.
+Symfony commands will not run if their constructor is not invoked.
+Unlike other objects, we can get away with doubling commands in this manner since their constructor has no parameters.